Hollywood United Methodist Church: History

 The First Methodist Episcopal Church of Hollywood was built in 1911 on the northeast corner of Hollywood Blvd and Ivar.
 It was designed by H. W. Wood and built in the Mission Revival style for a cost $35,000, but due to its limited seating capacity of 800 it was demolished in the early 1920s and replaced by the Guaranty Building in 1923 which still stands today.

 The congregation bought a new plot of land at the corner of Franklin Ave and Highland Ave, and construction began on the Recreational Hall and Gymnasium in the early 1920's.
 Then the Education and Administrative wing was built, and in 1927 construction began on the iconic gothic styled sanctuary, designed by Thomas P. Barber.
 The $800,000 structure was opened on March 16, 1930 and dedicated later that year.

 The building was adopted as Los Angeles Historic-Cultural Monument #248 in 1981.

 The church erected a large red ribbon on its bell tower in 1993 in honor of World AIDS day.
 The ribbons were replaced with more permanent versions in 1996, and were repainted in 2004.
 Since then, the church has been at the forefront of fighting for gay rights within the United Methodist Church, and has attracted a largely LGBT congregation.

+Beliefs

+Marriage

+The church has an inclusive vision and celebrates both opposite-sex marriages and same-sex marriages.